mikeraab/docker101/Participant-Guide.md

 The data persisted because it was written to the host volume, and then re-joined to the containers when they were re-deployed on the same hosts.

 > *Note - you can specify the exact hosts to run on when the Wordpress Stack is deployed by using a host tag.
-This will automatically set the host constraint to host tag and no adjustment will be needed at deployment time.*
+This will automatically set the host constraint to host tag and no manual adjustment will be needed at deployment time.*

 ## Running Applications Across Multiple Docker Hosts